RaVaSaD/prueba-front-the-cocktail/README.md

 You have 2 routes, home and description.

-In the first tab, you can see the different reservations of the Hotel.
+In the `first tab`, you can see the different reservations of the Hotel.
 If you click on 'choose modal', you will see the option chosen in a modal.

-In the second tab, you can see the description of the Hotel.
+In the `second tab`, you can see the description of the Hotel.